dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 [!code-csharp[OwnsOneNested](../../../samples/core/Modeling/OwnedEntities/OwnedEntityContext.cs?name=OwnsOneNested)]

+Notice the `WithOwner` call used to configure the navigation property pointing back at the owner.

-It is also possible to achieve the same thing using `OwnedAttribute` on both `OrderDetails` and `StreetAdress`.
+It is possible to achieve the result using `OwnedAttribute` on both `OrderDetails` and `StreetAdress`.

 ## Storing owned types in separate tables